 Medicaid recipients who have renewals due during the pandemic will receive a notice from us on the next steps to take to maintain their Medicaid coverage after the pandemic ends.
 Please follow the instructions on the notice.

 Medicaid CHIP COVID-19 Information Sessions

-To reduce the potential for technical difficulties we will post pre-recorded sessions on this page by 1:00 p.m.
-CT each Thursday.
-These sessions will continue to share information with stakeholders about the implementation of various Medicaid/CHIP flexibilities in response to the COVID-19 pandemic.
+Pre-recorded sessions will be posted on this page every Thursday.
+These sessions share information with stakeholders about the implementation of various Medicaid/CHIP flexibilities in response to the COVID-19 pandemic.

 Where to go for information on the novel coronavirus (COVID-19)